Creole mutiny: Political consequences

 The Creole case generated diplomatic tension between the United Kingdom and the United States and caused political rumblings within the United States.
 Southerners were outraged to have lost "property" in another instance of British authorities freeing the enslaved persons from American ships that had gone into their ports in the Caribbean.
-The John Tyler administration supported Southerners in seeking the return of the enslaved human beings to captivity.
+The John Tyler administration supported Southerners in seeking the return of the enslaved people to captivity.

-Secretary of State Daniel Webster stated the US position to the United Kingdom that the enslaved human beings were legal property of US citizens and demanded their return.
+Secretary of State Daniel Webster stated the US position to the United Kingdom that the enslaved people were legal property of US citizens and demanded their return.

 The United Kingdom had abolished slavery effective August 1834, and it rejected the U.S. claim.
 It had advised all nations that under its law, ships that went into its ports would forfeit any people who were enslaved on board.
 The British government said that Nassau was a British territory where British law must be applied.
 Under it, the 'slaves' aboard the Creole were to be considered free passengers.
 Accordingly, unless they could be proved to have broken local or maritime law, it would be false imprisonment to hold them against their will.

 The abolitionist Charles Sumner argued that enslaved people "became free men when taken, by the voluntary action of their owners, beyond the jurisdiction of the slave states."
 In March 1842 US Representative Joshua Reed Giddings of Ohio introduced a series of nine resolutions on this topic, arguing against the federal government acting on behalf of the slaveholders.
 He argued that Virginia state law did not apply to enslaved persons who were outside Virginian waters, the federal government had no part in it, and the coastwise slave trade was unconstitutional, as enslaved people were beyond state law on the high seas, and thus free people.

 Southerners in the House of Representatives disagreed with his position.
 The members censured Giddings by a large margin for violating an informal gag rule that had been in effect since 1836, barring discussion of slavery in the House.
 He promptly resigned.
 When the Ohio legislature held a special election in May 1842 for his seat, the voters of Ohio overwhelmingly reelected Giddings, by 7,469 to 383.